BeniamG/METRICS-Lab/content/tour/index.md

     content:
       slides:
       - title: 👋 Welcome to the METRICS Lab
-        content: We are a Mixed Expertise Team
+        content: We do Mixed Expertise Textual Research in Cultural Sociology.
         align: center
         background:
           image: